ds-civic-data/nomadic-herders/Documents/Final_White_Paper.md

 Users were creative in their formatting of messages.
 Incorrect messages involved anything from requests for multiple types of information at a time or multiple area codes at a time, to entire sentences describing the information a user wanted.
 Given the relatively high proportion of incorrectly formatted messages over time, it may be helpful for the service to respond with formatting instructions to any unreadable messages.
 Currently, incorrectly formatted messages do not receive a response, so providing a response to incorrectly formatted messages may improve users’ interactions with the system.

-Looking at the ways individual users queried the system, a number of trends stand out.
+Analyzing the previous vizualizations and tables describing the ways individual users queried the system, a number of trends stand out.
 The first, given a mean 4.63 requests and a median of 2 requests per unique id, is that most users used the system a small number of times.
 Second, many users only query the system a single time, with monthly proportions of single-time users ranging between 11 and 40% between June 2016 and December 2017.
 Additionally, we found the majority of users only request information for a single area code.
 This observation may in part be due to the fact that many users only request information a single time.
 Finally, we found that incorrectly formatting message is a common user error, and is consistent over time.
 Focusing attention on improving user understanding of the system may improve peoples' experience with the system.

 General Usage Patterns:
 =======================

 To get a better understanding of the ways users enter and exit the system, and to understand aggregate usage patterns, we focused at temporal usage.

-Since the dataset covers a relatively short period of time, we calculated monthly churn rates by dividing the number of users who used the system for the last time in a given month by the total number of users that month.
-The timeplot below shows this churn rate over time.
-Since we have no data for January 2018, December 2017 was excluded in the analysis.

 ``` r
 # create graph of churn rate